-- a) Any two year old or older stallion, mare and gelding registered with a NSBA recognized breed association or The Jockey Club. - b) Horses, regardless of age, must be ridden with equipment that is approved as per NSBA Hunter Under Saddle equipment rules (Rule #129). - c) Per Rule #24: Two year olds may not be shown prior to July 1st. - d) Any horse that has not earned more than 10 points in Hunter Under Saddle in any NSBA recognized breed association, or more than \$1,000 in earnings in Hunter Under Saddle as of January 1 of the current show year.
+- a) Any two year old or older stallion, mare and gelding registered with a NSBA recognized breed association or The Jockey Club. - b) Horses, regardless of age, must be ridden with equipment that is approved as per NSBA Hunter Under Saddle equipment rules (Rule #133). - c) Per Rule #24: Two year olds may not be shown prior to July 1st. - d) Any horse that has not earned more than 25 points in Hunter Under Saddle in any NSBA recognized breed association, or more than \$1,000 in earnings in Hunter Under Saddle as of January 1 of the current show year.
 Points from all divisions, cumulative youth, amateur, open and green will count.
 Novice points will not count.
 Eligibility of the horse is on the honor system and can be subject to verification through NSBA records, Equistat, and/or recognized breed associations.

-151. WALK-TROT HUNTER UNDER SADDLE
+157. WALK-TROT HUNTER UNDER SADDLE

-- a) This division is for youth ages 9 and under. - b) Ownership of the horse being shown in this class as evidenced by the horses' registration papers, must follow the ownership rules of Non-Pro Eligibility.
-(Rule#39). - c) Horses in this class must be registered with one of the NSBA recognized breed associations or The Jockey Club. - d) NSBA membership for the owner or exhibitor is not required in the Walk Trot classes. - e) This class is to be judged the same as Hunter Under Saddle omitting the canter and extended gaits.
-(See rules #119-123) - f) These points will count towards a year-end award.
+- a) This division is for youth ages 9 and under. - b) Walk trot exhibitors may participate on a non-owned horse in walk trot classes.
+Ownership of the horse being shown in this class as evidenced by the horses' registration papers, must follow the ownership rules of Non-Pro Eligibility.
+(Rule#39): - c) Horses in this class must be registered with one of the NSBA recognized breed associations or The Jockey Club. - d) NSBA membership for the owner or exhibitor is not required in the Walk Trot classes. - e) This class is to be judged the same as Hunter Under Saddle omitting the canter and extended gaits.
+(See rules #122-126) - f) These points will count towards a year-end award.

-152. Conventional English attire is mandatory as described under NSBA rules for English attire (Rule #127).
+158. Conventional English attire is mandatory as described under NSBA rules for English attire (Rule #131).

-153. Gaits are to be judged according to the NSBA rules for Hunter Under Saddle Gaits (Rule #125).
+159. Gaits are to be judged according to the NSBA rules for Hunter Under Saddle Gaits (Rule #129).

-- 154. a) Entries must be shown with both hands maintaining a light contact on the horse's mouth.
-Hands should be held at 45 angle, creating a straight line from the bit to the ride's elbows.
+- 160. a) Entries must be shown with both hands maintaining a light contact on the horse's mouth.
+Hands should be held at 45° angle, creating a straight line from the bit to the ride's elbows.
 The hands should be carried close to the withers not more than 10" apart.
 The end of the reins should come out of the top of the hand between the index finger and thumb.
 Three or four fingers around the rein are permitted.
 The bite of the reins can be carried on either side of the horse.
 Riders' hands should be visible to the judge(s) at all time. - b) Hunter Under Saddle horses should be suitable to purpose.